 There are many laws that govern the world of international trade.
 Knowing them can help you navigate this business environment with skill and comfort.

-When it comes to international trade law, it is far better to be prepared in advance then to be surprised by a law.
+When it comes to international trade law, it’s better to be prepared then to be surprised by a law.
 After all, accidentally breaking a law can be incredibly costly.

 Reading this book can help you understand what to avoid, and how to stay within all the necessary legal parameters.